slopp/event_driven_dbt_assets/README.md

 At first all of the assets will be un-materialized, and so a run will be launched to fill in the data.

 The scheduled job will run every minute and observe the source assets.
 You can see these asset observations in the asset catalog.
 Most of the job runs will record the same "data version" indicating that the source data in unchanged.
-However, if for example you edit the csv file `source_data/orders.csv` then:
+However, if you edit the csv file `source_data/orders.csv` then:

-1. The job will observe this change and you will see an Asset Observation for `source_orders` with a new "data version".
+1. The job will observe this change and you will see an asset observation for `source_orders` with a new "data version".

 2. Dagster will mark the downstream assets `orders` and `orders_summary` with the indicator "Upstream data".